Prison Library Project

 Join us in our mission to promote literacy, personal growth, and a sense of community among incarcerated individuals.
 Explore our work and learn how you can support the Prison Library Project.

-The Prison Library Project has a rich history that dates back to its founding in 1973 by Ram Dass and Bo Lozoff in Durham, North Carolina.
-Later, it found a new home in Claremont under the dedicated leadership of our founding director, Rick Moore.
-Over the years, the project has grown, evolving into a 501(c)(3) nonprofit organization in 1993.
+The Prison Library Project has a long and impactful history, beginning with its founding in 1973 by Ram Dass and Bo Lozoff in Durham, North Carolina.
+In 1987, the project relocated to Claremont, California, under the dedicated leadership of founding director Rick Moore.
+Since then, the project has continued to expand, officially becoming a 501(c)(3) nonprofit organization in 1993.

 What We Do

-The PLP receives more than 200 letters a week from inmates from over 400 state and federal prisons and detention centers throughout the United States.
+The Prison Library Project (PLP) receives over 500 letters each week from inmates in more than 400 state and federal prisons, as well as detention centers across the United States.

 WAYS TO SUPPORT THE PRISON LIBRARY PROJECT